marouenbg/ACHR.cu/paper/paper.md

 # Acknowledgments

 The experiments presented in this paper were carried out using the HPC facilities of the University of Luxembourg [@VBCG_HPCS14] -- see [https://hpc.uni.lu](https://hpc.uni.lu).
+The author ackowledges the support of the National Centre of Excellence in Research (FNR-NCER-PD) on Parkinson’s disease of the Fonds National de la Recherche of Luxembourg.

 # References